It’s chic, it’s sustainable and it’s trendy. But it’s not in everyone’s closet, yet. Here’s why I think ethical fashion isn’t selling well

 Today, when faced with the decision to buy organic vs conventionally grown produce or clean vs. toxic beauty products, our choices are based on personal needs – rarely do we consider the impact of pesticides on field workers, or toxic chemicals on those who package beauty products.
 In short, we change our buying patterns to mitigate our own risks.

-And this is ok; after all, what’s good for us is good for everyone: by wanting better and safer products for ourselves, we indirectly reduce the risks workers face in the supply chain.
+And this is ok.
+After all, what’s good for us is good for everyone.
+By wanting better and safer products for ourselves, we indirectly reduce the risks workers face in the supply chain.
 Because of the growing toxin-free demand, there are now more jobs in safer factories and fields.
 But what personal benefits can we gain from buying ethical fashion?
+Another reason why ethical fashion isn’t selling well is that those benefits are not clear.

 For instance, they should stress that toxic clothing does have an impact on our health.
 Why is fashion not leading with science that affects us directly the way other industries like food, cosmetics, and home goods have done before?
 My guess is that it’s because fashion is fundamentally a highly creative and visual industry.